Downtown Los Angeles is an ideal date destination with great restaurants, bars, and attractions, many of which are within walking distance.

 There’s affordable parking at the converted office-building parking garage across the street, above the Burlington Coat Factory.

-9. The Edison
+10. The Edison (Temporarily Closed)

 Located in a former electrical generator station built circa 1910, The Edison is LA’s steampunk heaven.
 Much of the original heavy generator equipment remains.
 Silent movies play on the walls, and most nights they have a live band or performance of some kind.
 The menu is small but what they do offer is good (tomato soup and cheese sandwiches, yum!)